 Triple distillation

-This method of multiple distillations is said to remove dissolved salts and other substances.
-It minimizes the conductivity and enhances the purity of water.
+- This method of multiple distillation is said to remove dissolved salts and other substances, leading to the minimization of conductivity and the enhancement of the purity of water.